 It’s not always obvious what could be causing symptoms such as a lack of energy, mood swings or low sex drive.
 We often put these issues down to diet, lack of sleep or stress but there could be other underlying issues.
-This comprehensive panel of hormone and male fertility tests can be used to identify a hormonal imbalance, provide insight into the onset of andropause (male menopause), or investigate conditions that can lead to male infertility.
+This comprehensive panel of hormone tests can be used to identify a hormonal imbalance, provide insight into the onset of andropause (male menopause), or investigate conditions that can lead to male infertility.

 Testosterone production declines at the rate of approx. 1% each year after the age of 30, but in some men this decline is more rapid.
 It is quite common for men entering their 40s to experience a loss of sex drive, impotence and depression due to a natural reduction in testosterone production.
 For men of any age difficulty controlling body weight and the inability to build muscle may indicate a hormone imbalance.

 This hormone blood test measures levels of the key hormones and androgens that play an important role in governing masculinity and fertility.
+Please contact us if you need a sensitive oestradiol assay performed.

 Testosterone is an anabolic hormone responsible for bone and muscle strength, as well as mood, energy and sexual function.